adityaraj1702/Weather-App/README.md

   - `screens`: Contains the splash screen and home screen widgets.
   - `utils`: Utility functions and constants.
 - `pubspec.yaml`: Defines project dependencies and configurations.

+## Bugs
+There are some bugs in the app that I have yet to fix.
+The bugs are as follows:
+  - The app sometimes crashes after adding a new city.
+  - The app does not show the weather data for the newly added city.
+For above bugs user needs to restart the app and the bugs will be fixed.

 ## Contributing